How COVID-19 contributed to an employee uprising at Facebook

 When I speak to current and former Facebook employees about the recent acts of defiance against Mark Zuckerberg, I hear about a war waging between two ethical frameworks.
-On one side stands Zuckerberg, his VP of U.S. Policy Joel Kaplan, and a rapidly diminishing cadre of old guard tech leaders.
-On the other stands a swelling number of rank and file employees along with the leadership of companies like Twitter, Apple, and Snap.
+On one side stands Zuckerberg, his VP of U.S. policy, Joel Kaplan, and a rapidly diminishing cadre of old-guard tech leaders.
+On the other stands a swelling number of rank-and-file employees along with the leadership of companies such as Twitter, Apple, and Snap.

 Not long ago, Zuckerberg’s side, the side of neutrality, went unquestioned among tech giants.
 Tech platforms were to be neutral arbiters of free speech.
 It was their job to serve people the content that they wanted to see, not to decide which content was worth seeing.
 In Zuckerberg’s words, there is an ethical imperative for tech to be a “neutral platform for free speech” rather than an “arbiter of truth.”
 Zuckerberg and Kaplan proudly champion this stance to the news media and their internal employees.
-When other ethical issues are raised, such as concerns about promoting violence against peaceful protestors, the ethical imperative for neutrality is what they are weighed against.
+When other ethical issues are raised, such as concerns about promoting violence against peaceful protesters, the ethical imperative for neutrality is what they are weighed against.

 This stance has always had its skeptics.
 When decisions about a platform’s structure and ranking algorithms determine which ideas receive global amplification and which are ignored, it becomes difficult to stay out of the truth-defining business.
 Academic research on misinformation and polarization have made it increasingly clear that decisions made by tech platforms are having a massive, far-from-neutral impact on the way that people make sense of reality.
-For example, optimizing for engagement tilts public discourse towards outrage.
+For example, optimizing for engagement tilts public discourse toward outrage.
 To the many employees within tech companies who work on countering electoral manipulation, addressing anti-vaccine conspiracy theories, or countering groups advocating violence, it has become apparent that prioritizing neutrality above all else has led to disastrous results.

 An alternative viewpoint emerged, one that sees neutrality as impossible.
 Some tech leaders began a subtle shift, referring to their communities not as neutral platforms for free speech, but as communities built on principles.
 This approach sees neutrality as a dangerous fiction, and takes the more precarious position of stating what a platform stands for and curating content accordingly.
 Apple News, for example, uses human editors to select stories based on a set of editorial principles, not “neutral” engagement-optimizing algorithms.